Elliptic-curve cryptography: Fast reduction

-Reduction modulo p (which is needed for addition and multiplication) can be executed much faster if the prime p is a pseudo-Mersenne prime (Solinas prime), that is $p \approx 2^d$; for example, $p = 2^{521} - 1$ (P-521) or $p = 2^{256} - 2^{32} - 2^9 - 2^8 - 2^7 - 2^6 - 2^4 - 1.$ (P-256) Compared to Barrett reduction, there can be an order of magnitude speed-up.
+Reduction modulo p (which is needed for addition and multiplication) can be executed much faster if the prime p is a pseudo-Mersenne prime (Solinas prime), that is $p \approx 2^d$; for example, $p = 2^{521} - 1$ (P-521) or $p = 2^{256} - 2^{32} - 2^9 - 2^8 - 2^7 - 2^6 - 2^4 - 1.$ Compared to Barrett reduction, there can be an order of magnitude speed-up.
 The speed-up here is a practical rather than theoretical one, and derives from the fact that the moduli of numbers against numbers near powers of two can be performed efficiently by computers operating on binary numbers with bitwise operations.

-The curves over $\mathbb{F}_p$ with pseudo-Mersenne P-256 and P-384 are recommended by NIST.
+The curves over $\mathbb{F}_p$ with pseudo-Mersenne P-256 and P-384 are recommended by NIST in SP 800-186.
 The NIST curves also use a = −3, which improves addition in Jacobian coordinates.
-However, this latter choice is suboptimal according to Bernstein and Lange, with other curves being likely more secure and run just as fast.
+Bernstein and Lange have criticized some design choices of the NIST curves and list alternative criteria for curve selection in the SafeCurves project.

-The use of pseudo-Mersennes is not one suboptimal decision: Bernstein's more preferred curves use similar forms such as $p = 2^{255} - 19$ and $2^{448} - 2^{224} - 1$.
+Other widely deployed curves also use primes with special forms that allow efficient reduction, such as $p = 2^{255} - 19$ for Curve25519 and $2^{448} - 2^{224} - 1$ for Curve448.

 Security

 Side-channel attacks

-Unlike most other DLP systems (where it is possible to use the same procedure for squaring and multiplication), the EC addition is significantly different for doubling (P = Q) and general addition (P ≠ Q) depending on the coordinate system used.
+Unlike most other discrete logarithm problem (DLP) systems (where it is possible to use the same procedure for squaring and multiplication), the EC addition is significantly different for doubling (P = Q) and general addition (P ≠ Q) depending on the coordinate system used.
 Consequently, it is important to counteract side-channel attacks (e.g., timing or simple/differential power analysis attacks) using, for example, fixed pattern window (a.k.a. comb) methods (note that this does not increase computation time).
 Alternatively one can use an Edwards curve; this is a special family of elliptic curves for which doubling and addition can be done with the same operation.
 Another concern for ECC-systems is the danger of fault attacks, especially when running on smart cards.

 Backdoors

 Cryptographic experts have expressed concerns that the National Security Agency has inserted a kleptographic backdoor into at least one elliptic curve-based pseudo random generator.
 Internal memos leaked by former NSA contractor Edward Snowden suggest that the NSA put a backdoor in the Dual EC DRBG standard.
 One analysis of the possible backdoor concluded that an adversary in possession of the algorithm's secret key could obtain encryption keys given only 32 bytes of PRNG output.

-The SafeCurves project has been launched in order to catalog curves that are easy to implement securely and are designed in a fully publicly verifiable way to minimize the chance of a backdoor.
+The SafeCurves project catalogs curves that are easy to implement securely and are designed in a fully publicly verifiable way to minimize the chance of a backdoor.